USS Akron

 USS Akron (hull number ZRS-4) was a helium-filled rigid airship of the U.S. Navy, the lead ship of her class, which operated between September 1931 and April 1933.
 She was the world's first purpose-built flying aircraft carrier, carrying F9C Sparrowhawk fighter planes, which could be launched and recovered while in flight.
-With an overall length of 785 ft, Akron and her sister ship were among the largest flying objects ever built.
+With an overall length of 785 ft, Akron and her sister ship the USS were among the largest flying objects ever built.
 Although LZ 129 Hindenburg and LZ 130 Graf Zeppelin II were some 18 ft longer and slightly more voluminous, the two German airships were filled with hydrogen, so the two US Navy craft still hold the world record for the largest helium-filled airships.

-Akron was destroyed in a thunderstorm off the coast of New Jersey on the morning of 4 April 1933, killing 73 of the 76 crewmen and passengers.
+The USS Akron was destroyed in a thunderstorm off the coast of New Jersey on the morning of 4 April 1933, killing 73 of the 76 crewmen and passengers.
 The accident involved the greatest loss of life in any airship crash, and was the deadliest aviation disaster of any kind prior to World War II.